 Steps in the codification process

-- LMC Staff Attorney Kevin Toskey coordinates the development of a code based on your city’s population and needs (see below for specifics on the options available).
+- LMC research staff attorney coordinates the development of a code based on your city’s population and needs (see below for specifics on the options available).

 - ALP performs the editorial and publishing aspects of the codification process.
 They provide a quick turnaround, numerous format options, code maintenance services, computerized search programs, and can host your city’s code on the ALP website for immediate access through your city website or online.

-- An ALP attorney, under Kevin’s supervision, performs a comprehensive legal review on each customized code, updated code, and supplemented basic code, including a written legal analysis based on state and federal laws, rules, and court decisions.
+- An ALP attorney, under LMC staff attorney supervision, performs a comprehensive legal review on each customized code, updated code, and supplemented basic code, including a written legal analysis based on state and federal laws, rules, and court decisions.

 More than 150 Minnesota cities have adopted an LMC customized code.
 The League’s unique method of codifying your city’s ordinances focuses on comprehensive editorial and legal assistance.